 Junior intern applications for the 2017-18 academic year will open May 1st.
-The original deadline was June 30th, however the deadline has been extended – if you are interested in the DFL program please submit your application as soon as possible.
-Applications will be reviewed after this date, based on availability.
+If you are interested in the DFL program we encourage you to please submit your application as soon as possible.
 If a current or past DFL intern is interested in becoming a Senior Intern, please email Cindi Resnick directly.

 The CV and cover letter should illustrate key leadership skills that the applicant has demonstrated.
 Preference is given to applicants who can demonstrate familiarity with Judaism and Jewish communal agencies.
 Preference is also given to students in their 2nd year or higher.
 A strong application highlights interests or work/volunteer experience that align with available internships.

-This is NOT first come, first served.
-All applications will be considered on their merits, and must be in good academic standing.
-Applicants that receive an interview will be contacted by the DFL Program Coordinator, and this will be used to determine possible matches with agencies.
-Some agencies may also wish to interview potential interns, which may result in multiple interviews on the part of the applicant.
-Final decisions on acceptance and placements of interns will be made by a selection committee (including the Program Coordinator, the Associate Director of the Zelikovitz Centre and representatives of the agencies.
+All applicants must be in good academic standing.
+Applicants that receive an interview will be contacted by the DFL Program Director, and this will be used to determine possible matches with agencies.
+Applicants will be interviewed by agencies as well, which may result in multiple interviews on the part of the applicant.
 Applicants will be informed of decisions on their internship applications by the end of July.

 |Position||Compensation||Time commitment||Positions available|